Beyond CPAP: Uncovering the Roots of Sleep Apnea

 • Less snoring

-Potential Risks of Long-Term CPAP Use:
+Potential Risks & Long-Term Limitations of CPAP

-1. Over-oxygenation → Oxidative Stress
+1. Over-Oxygenation and Oxidative Stress

 2. Disrupted Nitric Oxide (NO) Production

-3. Cranial Nerve + Vagal Tone Disruption
+3. Cranial Nerve and Vagal Tone Disruption

-4. EMF Exposure
+4. EMF Exposure and Melatonin Suppression

 5. A False Sense of Security